bollu/coremlir/README.md

 - We now need to lower `force(apSSA(...))` and `apSSA(+#, … )`, `apSSA(-#, … )`,
   and `make_i32`.
 Time to learn the lowering infrastructure properly.

+- Started thinking of how to lower to LLVM.
+There's a huge problem: I don't know the type of `fib`.
+Now what? `:(`.
+  For now, I can of course assume that all parameters are `i32`.
+This is, naturally, not scalable.